Photo by by Annaliese Bischoff

 Provenance of Dish

-Inspired by a wonderfully layered Afghan lamb dish (known as aushak) I am offering a vegetarian mushroom dish.
+Inspired by a wonderfully layered Afghan lamb dish (known as aushak) I am offering more of a Hungarian spin with this mushroom dish.
+And with two options: one with a small amount of meat (my personal preference) and the other, totally vegetarian.
 I first made Katie Morford’s original lamb recipe in 2011 after it won a weekly dumpling contest on the website Food52.
-My version features different ingredients and steps.
+My version introduces different ingredients and steps.
+Both take advantage of convenient, commercial wonton wrappers, which are great when you do not have time to make dumpling dough from scratch.
+This recipe is for a small batch, but I repeat it often.

 Pinch of Maldon salt flakes